Please read and follow Durham Climbing Centre's guidelines designed for the safety and enjoyment of our visitors and staff.

 Screens are in place in reception to protect customers and staff.

 Due to the stringent measures in place, social distancing can be practiced in all areas of the centre.

-The indoor cafe seating areas reopen from Monday 17 May, and all food and drinks may be consumed in the coffee line or outdoor seating areas.
-Rule of 6 applies indoors and maximum 30 people outdoors.
+The indoor cafe seating areas reopen from Monday 17 May, and all food and drinks may be consumed in the coffee lounge or outdoor seating areas.
+Rule of 6 / two households applies indoors and maximum 30 people outdoors.